Maria Burns Ortiz

 CHIEF EXECUTIVE OFFICER & CO-FOUNDER

 Maria Burns Ortiz is a co-founder and Chief Executive Officer for 7 Generation Games.
 Maria leads 7 Generation Games creative and narrative teams, taking ideas from concept to commercial product.
-In addition to running game design, Maria manages 7 Generation Games’ non-technical staff (including marketing, sales and operations).
+In addition to running game design, Maria manages 7 Generation Games’ non-technical staff (including marketing, sales and operations) and co-leads business development.

-Under her leadership, 7 Generation Games been recognized as one of the “Top 50 Apps for Kids” by Educents (2017), selected as one of Homeschool.com’s “Top 100 Educational Websites” (2017), named one of Tech.Co’s Top 50 Startups of the Year (2016), selected for Tech Inclusion’s Startup Showcase (2016) and accepted into BoomStartup’s EdTech Accelerator cohort (2015).
+Under her leadership, 7 Generation Games been recognized for “Best Learning Games Artwork” at the Department of Education’s ED Games Expo (2019), named one of the “Top 50 Apps for Kids” by Educents (2017), selected as one of Homeschool.com’s “Top 100 Educational Websites” (2017), chosen as one of Tech.Co’s Top 50 Startups of the Year (2016), selected for Tech Inclusion’s Startup Showcase (2016) and accepted into BoomStartup’s EdTech Accelerator cohort (2015).
 7 Generation Games was the media and entertainment category pitch contest winner the 2017 Global Entrepreneurship Summit, co-host by the U.S. State Department and the Government of India, in Hyderabad, India.
 In 2018, 7 Generation Games was selected for Startup Chile, a Chilean government-backed tech initiative.

 An award-winning journalist and international best-selling author, Maria worked in media for a decade.
 In 2015, she co-authored “My Fight/Your Fight” with Ronda Rousey.
 The book was a bestseller in five countries, has been translated in nine languages (including Mongolian!), hit No. 5 on the NY Times nonfiction bestseller list and was named the U.K.’s “Sports Book of the Year” in 2016.
 Previously, she was the social media columnist at ESPN.com, covering the digital space as it pertained to sports and sports marketing.
 Throughout the course of her media career, she established a reputation an expert in the area of digital innovation.